 Location is important, as it sets the backdrop for all your photos.
 Take some time to think a little outside the box.
 Are there places that hold special significance to your relationship?
 Maybe a place that you and your partner frequent together.

 I’ve had couples come up with so many fun and unique spots — from a cozy session in their home to their favorite coffee shop.
 A gorgeous natural landscape where they got engaged to the spot that showcases the skyline of their favorite city.
 Any choice is a great choice as long as it’s meaningful to you.

-2. Make it an Adventure
+Make it an adventure.

-You’re not alone here — it’s normal to feel nervous before your engagement session.
+It’s normal to feel nervous before your engagement session.
 Turning it into an adventure is an easy way to kill the nerves and make sure your session is fun.
 And if you feel comfortable during your session, your photos will showcase so much more genuine emotion.

 See if your photographer is willing to play some fun music from a Bluetooth speaker or choose a favorite trail or park to explore.
 You can also give yourself something to look forward to once the session is over.
 Go camping nearby, eat dinner at your favorite restaurant, or have a cozy date night and watch your favorite show together.

 Adding these elements will make your session feel less like an awkward repeat of your senior photos and more like a fun and adventurous night out together.

 Bring fun props.